railsuser2014/openobject-doc-book-en/source/book/2/2_6_Comms/2_6_Comms_thunderbird.rst

 	#.
 From Thunderbird, open the menu :menuselection:`Tools --> Complementary Modules`.

 	#.
-Click the  *Install* button.
+Click the :guilabel:`Install` button.

 	#.
 Select the file \ ``tiny_plugin-2.0.xpi``\.

 	#.
-Click  *Install Now* then restart Thunderbird.
+Click :guilabel:`Install Now` then restart Thunderbird.

-Once the extension has been installed, you have only to create a shortcut in your Thunderbird toolbar for the function  *Archive to Tiny* .
+Once the extension has been installed, you have only to create a shortcut in your Thunderbird toolbar for the function :guilabel:`Archive to Tiny`.
 Do it like this:

 	#.
-Click the right mouse button on the toolbar and select  *Personalize*
+Click the right mouse button on the toolbar and select :guilabel:`Personalize`,

 	#.
-Place the icon  *Archive to Tiny* in your toolbar in the place of your choice.
+Place the icon :guilabel:`Archive to Tiny` in your toolbar in the place of your choice.

 .. tip::  Thunderbird version